 But what is suicidal behavior?
 The best-known definition, and, in my view, one of the clearest and most widely circulated, is the one that Durkheim articulated in his famous work Suicide.
 In effect, in this book, the author defines suicide as a term “applied to all cases of death resulting directly or indirectly from a positive or negative act of the victim himself, which he knows will produce this result.”

 The object of making suicide prevention the theme of World Mental Health Day in 2019 is to attract the attention of governments so that the issue might be given priority in public health agendas around the world.

 Getting people to talk about a subject that tends to be taboo and about which many hold mistaken and prejudiced ideas will help the community to learn about the risk factors so that they can identify and learn to address them.

 I reiterate: suicide is preventable and can therefore be avoided, which is why all of our efforts and public policies should focus on prevention.
-However, oftentimes, people who suffer from mental illness lack access to mental health services, sometimes because there are no mental health services in their community and sometimes because they must wait months to be seen.
+However, oftentimes, people who suffer from mental illness lack access to mental health services, sometimes because there are no services in their community and sometimes because they must wait months to be seen.